 What is the symposium?

-- It is a half-day event to highlight the academic excellence of students from within the college and Community High Schools.
+- The Stark State Student Honors Symposium is a half-day event that highlights the academic excellence of students from Stark State College and local community high schools.

 - Local industry partners will be invited to attend and act as judges

-- 4-year institutions will be invited to attend to showcase transferability
+- Four-year institutions will also be invited to attend in order to showcase transferability

-What is the criteria for participating in the symposium?
+What criteria are required for participating in the symposium?

-- All SSC and local High School students are eligible to submit an application to present.
-Students enrolled in the Honor’s program are required to present at least once, as part of the program requirements.
+- All Stark State College and local high school students are eligible to submit an application to present.
+Students enrolled in the Honors program are required to present at least once, as part of the program requirements.

-- Students will submit an application that will include an abstract giving an overview of what they would like to present.
+- All students wishing to participate must submit an application that includes an abstract providing an overview of what they would like to present.

-- Faculty from the various divisions and areas of expertise will review the applications and abstracts and will select the projects that will participate. (interested in being on the review committee contact Annissa Langworthy at firstname.lastname@example.org)
+- Faculty from the various divisions and areas of expertise will review the applications and abstracts and will approve projects for participation.

 - Incomplete applications will not be accepted